bitovi/academy/src/react/4-props.md

 <MyButton onButtonClick={() => console.log('custom click action')}>
 ```

-When we render the button, we'll pass in the `onButtonClick` prop just like the numbers from the `AddNumbers` component.
-Since we're not passing a string prop, it needs to be enclosed in curly brackets `{ }`.
+When we render the button, we’ll pass in the `onButtonClick` prop just like the numbers from the `AddNumbers` component.
+Since we’re not passing a string prop, it needs to be enclosed in curly brackets `{ }`.

 ## Try it out